pytorch/tutorials/intermediate_source/torchserve_with_ipex.rst

    :align: center
 Figure 2.1.
 CPU information

 Users can get their CPU information by running ``lscpu`` command on their Linux machine.
-Figure 2.1. shows an example of ``lscpu``  execution on Intel(R) Xeon(R) Platinum 8180 CPUs.
+Figure 2.1. shows an example of ``lscpu``  execution on a machine with two Intel(R) Xeon(R) Platinum 8180M CPUs.
 Notice that there are 28 cores per socket, and 2 threads per core (i.e., hyperthreading is enabled).
 In other words, there are 28 logical cores in addition to 28 physical cores, giving a total of 56 cores per socket.
 And there are 2 sockets, giving a total of 112 cores (Thread(s) per core x Core(s) per socket x Socket(s) ).

 .. figure:: /_static/img/torchserve-ipex-images/8.png
    :width: 100%